West African Peanut Soup comes in many forms, and every time you make it, it will have it’s own personality.

 - Step 2 In a pressure cooker, on sauté mode, add the oil when the pot is hot.
 Sauté the onions until translucent and then add ginger paste (1/8 c), minced garlic (1 Tbsp) and stir until it smells good.

 - Step 3 Add 2 pinches of cayenne, salt and pepper to taste and ground peanuts, and give it a stir.
-Add the stock, diced tomatoes (drained and reserve liquid for tomorrow’s dinner), potatoes, carrots and kale.
+Add the stock, diced tomatoes (drained), potatoes and carrots.
 Stir again.

-- Step 4 Change mode to pressure cook and set it for 4 minutes.
+- Step 4 Change mode to pressure cook and set it for 3 minutes.
 Meanwhile, take the white meat off the rotisserie chicken and roughly chop.
-When it beeps, use the quick release function to let the steam out fast.
+When it beeps, let steam slowly release or use the quick release function to let the steam out fast.

-- Step 5 Stir in the chicken and (3/4 c) peanut butter.
+- Step 5 Stir in the chicken, kale and (3/4 c) peanut butter.
 Taste, adjust salt content if needed and serve.
 Garnish with remaining peanuts.
 Enjoy!